-Get early-elementary students to write longer, more descriptive sentences with this chart.
-Bonus: Use sentence strips to switch out the examples of strong sentences based on student writing.
+Get early elementary students to write longer, more descriptive sentences with this chart.
+Bonus: Use sentence strips to switch out the examples of strong sentences, based on student writing.

-- Evidence Supported
+34. Evidence Supported

 Upper elementary students will benefit from reminders on how to refer to and cite text evidence.
 Use this anchor chart during writing and discussion to help connect the language that we use across domains.

-- Publishing Guidelines
+35. Publishing Guidelines